KENNEL RULES FOR VOLUNTEERS:

 • Volunteers should ensure that dog beds are clean, in place and make sure that the dog igloo entrances are not blocked.

-• Volunteers must tidy up blankets and towels, removing any that are wet or dirty.
+• Volunteers must tidy up blankets/beddings and towels, removing those that are wet or dirty.

 • Volunteers should also clear any leashes and harnesses left on the floor.